pagopa/pn-cicd/cd/bootstrap/README.md

  - **Input**: some mandatory parameters
    - ProjectName: the *project-name* configuration value
    - TemplateBucketBaseUrl: containing the base URL of infrastructure CFN fragments
+   - MicroserviceNumber: an unique number for each microservice in a microservice group (usefull to disambiguate two instance of the same microservice)
  - **Output**: any output useful to the microservice.
  - **Responsability**: configure storage resources for the microservice.